Sri Lanka wildlife safari to observe elephants, leopards, and a variety of birds

 Seeing one of Sri Lanka’s majestic elephants is virtually certain in this big and popular park on the southeastern outskirts of the island’s Hill Country, which is mostly covered with low-lying scrub.

-There are about 7000 elephants in the Sri Lankan national parks, and they travel in groups of up to 50.
-Usually, Sunrise or sunset jeep Safaris are ideal for observing wild animals, with the former allowing you to return in time for breakfast and significantly reducing your perspiration levels.
+Usually, sunrise or sunset jeep safaris are ideal for observing wild animals, with the former allowing you to return in time for breakfast and significantly reducing your perspiration levels.
 However, there is an exception with the Udawalawe national park, where travellers can observe a large number of wild elephants at any time of the day.

 There are a couple of reputable elephant orphanages in the Uda Walawe area of Sri Lanka if you haven’t had your fill of the adorable jumbo babies yet.
 The Born Free Foundation’s Elephant Transit Home is a good place to begin.